Frustrated Fighting Irish lament miscues that led to late loss against Buckeyes

 “As I just told the team, it’s disappointing,” Freeman said before seeing his team fall two spots to No. 11 in the new Associated Press Top 25.
 “We had a lot of opportunities to win that game and then we didn’t.
 Credit to them for continuing to battle back and be resilient when we went up.
 We've got to finish that game.”

-Chalk it up as yet another learning experience for the second-year Irish coach and his players.
+Chalk it up as yet another learning experience for the second-year Irish coach and his players, who now have a solution to avoiding getting caught with 10 players on the field again — as happened twice Saturday and also earlier this season against Tennessee State.

+On Monday, Freeman told ESPN there will be a signal to draw a penalty, stopping play so coaches can get their full defensive allotment on the field.
+Freeman said Saturday he didn't take the penalty because he didn't want to move the ball 1/2 yard closer to the goal line in the waning seconds.

+“By the time we realized -- it got communicated -- you couldn’t get a guy from the coaching box to touch somebody on offense,” Freeman told ESPN.
+"To stop the play, you have to touch somebody on offense.
+We would’ve gotten a penalty and they would have scored, so it really didn’t matter because we figured it out too late.
+What we learned from that situation is that, one, don’t ever be in the situation where you’ve got 10 guys on the field, but two, if something happens, we have to have a signal to tell somebody to jump offsides and touch somebody.”

+Freeman has learned some tough lessons in his first 18 games as coach.

-A year ago, Freeman lost his first two games, at Ohio State, his alma mater, followed by an inexplicable home loss to Marshall.
+A year ago, Freeman lost his first two, at Ohio State, his alma mater, followed by an inexplicable home loss to Marshall.
 Notre Dame also wound up as one of three teams Stanford beat.

 But this year was supposed to be different with the more experienced coach and new starting quarterback Sam Hartman.